 To get a 0% car financing in Canada, you’ll need to do your homework to make sure you get the best deal.
 Follow these steps to get started:

 - Check your credit score.
 Your first step in qualifying for a 0% car loan is to make sure your credit score is in excellent shape.
 You can do this by requesting a copy of your score from a major credit bureau such as Equifax or TransUnion.

 - Shop around.
 Decide which vehicle you want to buy in advance and then shop around with a number of dealerships to compare prices.
 This makes sure you find a dealership that’s offering a reasonable price for the vehicle you’re interested in.

 - Call the dealership.
 Call the dealership you choose to find out if it’s currently offer 0% financing on any models.
 If not, you can make your way down the list of dealerships you’ve compared until you find one that offers 0% car financing.

 - Gather your documentation.
 When it’s time to visit the dealership, you’ll want to bring along information about your credit score and monthly income.
 If your credit score is low, you likely won’t qualify for 0% financing and may need to explore other options.

 - Negotiate the deal.
 Work with your dealer to get the best deal possible on your loan.
 And keep in mind that there are always other options if your dealer won’t budge on certain conditions.

-Red flags to watch out for with 0% car finance offers
+Red flags to watch out for with 0% car finance deals

 There are a few red flags you’ll want to keep an eye out for when shopping around for a 0% financing in Canada:

 - False promises.
 You should steer clear of lenders that offer 0% financing without checking your credit score or financial details.

 - Higher vehicle prices.
-Avoid lenders that offer 0% car finance offers but have much higher vehicle prices than other dealerships in your local area.
+Avoid lenders that offer 0% car financing deals but have much higher vehicle prices than other dealerships in your local area.